-- Do not allow your Caesarstone surface to come into contact with strong acids or alkalis, oxidizers or similar materials, regardless of pH. - Do not use harsh cleaning products such as: oven/grill cleaners, dishwasher polishing agents, lye, caustic soda, paint strippers or any products containing trichloroethane or methylene chloride. - Do not use wax, sealers or other materials that may leave a film on the countertop. - Use of acetone is forbidden on Caesarstone surfaces.
-Alcohol is recommended for cleaning during installation. - Do not use abrasive scourers or Mr. Clean Magic Eraser as they can damage the finish/sheen of your surface. - If the surface comes into contact with any products that might damage it, rinse immediately with plenty of water. - After cleaning, thoroughly rinse off any cleaning materials with water. - If you use a cleaning product that is not on our list of recommended cleaning products, check first on an inconspicuous area that it doesn't damage the surface.
+- Do not use harsh cleaning products such as: oven/grill cleaners, dishwasher polishing agents. - Do not use wax, sealers or other materials that may leave a film on the benchtop. - Do not use abrasive scourers or Mr. Clean Magic Eraser as they can damage the finish/sheen of your surface. - If the surface comes into contact with any products that might damage it, rinse immediately with plenty of water. - After cleaning, thoroughly rinse off any cleaning materials with water. - If you use a cleaning product that is not on our list of recommended cleaning products, check first on an inconspicuous area that it doesn't damage the surface.